 For the best sunstars, shoot at f/11 or smaller and pray.

-It's super-compact and performs excellently, so I'd strongly suggest it for the EOS-M, since the whole point of the EOS-M is tiny size.
+It's super-compact and performs excellently, so I'd strongly suggest it for the EOS-M cameras, since the whole point of the EOS-M is tiny size.
 This lens is tiny.

-If you've found the time I've spent sharing this professional review helpful, this free website's biggest source of support is when you use these links, especially these links directly to it at Adorama or at Amazon, when you get anything, regardless of the country in which you live.
+If you've found the time I've spent sharing this professional review helpful, this free website's biggest source of support is when you use these links, especially these links to it at Adorama, at Amazon, at Crutchfield or at B&H, when you get anything, regardless of the country in which you live.

 More Information top

 © Ken Rockwell.
 All rights reserved.
 Tous droits réservés.
 Alle Rechte vorbehalten.